Ace Hotel Downtown Los Angeles

 The murals are by Jose Rivas (son of Candelario Rivas, who painted murals at the Los Angeles and Palace theatres) through the Anthony Heinsbergen studio.
 Heinsbergen’s design firm was responsible for nearly 750 theatre interiors (including the Pantages Hollywood), as well as murals at Los Angeles City Hall.

 The office building above was occupied for many years by Texaco, whose huge neon sign was mounted on the tower.
-In 1989, the property was acquired by the University Cathedral Church of Dr. Gene Scott.
-It was completely refurbished and served as the headquarters of the church from that time until the church moved in 2011.
+In 1991 the building was designated as Los Angeles Historic-Cultural Monument # 523.
+The Los Angeles University Cathedral Church of Dr. Gene Scott acquired the property.
+The building was completely refurbished and served as the church’s headquarters until 2011 when the church relocated to Glendale.